 - 8.16.
 Achieve a minimum of 5,081 new homes by 2030 and 16,942 new homes by 2045. - 8.17.
 Reduce the number of households experiencing Core Housing Need to below 10% by the 2026 census. - 8.18.
 Pre-zone for affordable housing in the City Centre, Corridors and Urban Centres - 8.19.
 Conduct a land capacity analysis and ensure the Zoning Bylaw accommodates the 20-year housing need by 2026. - 8.20.
 Update the Housing Needs Report in 2028. - 8.21.
 Provide annual reporting of the number and type of new homes approved and completed. - 8.22.
 Improve the tracking of Building Permit data to include the tenure and size of new homes. - 8.23.
 Following each Housing Needs Report update, review the policies of this section to ensure the key areas of housing need are prioritized and the targets are updated to reflect any changes to the five-year and 20-year housing need projections. - 8.24.
-Create a Housing Strategy to provide direction on how the City can improve housing choice and affordability, remove barriers to housing in the key areas of housing need, and implement measures to achieve the outcomes of this Part.
+Create a Housing Strategy to provide direction on how the City can improve housing choice and affordability; remove barriers to housing in the key areas of housing need; ensure the integration of family-sized housing into multi-unit residential developments consisting of 4 or more storeys in the City Centre, Urban Centres and Corridor Areas of this Plan; and implement measures to achieve the outcomes of this Part.